 Through the long, cold winter, we enthusiastically anticipated the heat of summer.
 What a relief to finally throw open the windows and allow the warm breezes to blow through the house!
 Yet now that we are in the midst of the dog days of summer, it is necessary to make certain that we are aware of heat stroke symptoms and other heat-related issues that may severely impact seniors.

-Why Humidity & Heat Impacts Seniors Differently
+Why Humidity and Heat Impacts Seniors Differently

 We all know that kids can spend hours playing outside in the summertime, hardly breaking a sweat.
 Young adults are out mowing the lawn, gardening, even exercising despite the heat.
 For older adults, however, there are physiological differences that dramatically raise the risk for dangerous health issues when the weather heats up.
 Poor circulation, chronic illnesses, inefficient sweat glands, medications, and more are common in aging, and can bring on: